T-64: Object 432

-The gun fitted on this new tank was a powerful 115 mm D-68 (2A21).
+The gun fitted on this new tank was a 115 mm D-68 (2A21).
 This was a potentially risky decision to replace the human loader by an electro-hydraulic automatic system, since the technology was new to Russian designers.
 The crew was reduced to three, which allowed a considerable reduction in internal volume and external visible silhouette, and consequently in weight, from 36 tonnes (obyekt 430) to 30.5 tonnes.
 The height dropped by 76 mm.

-However, the arrival of the British 105 mm L7 gun and the US M68 variant of it, fitted to the Centurion and M60 tanks, forced the team to undertake another audacious première, with the adoption of composite armour.
+The arrival of the British 105 mm L7 gun and the US M68 variant of it, fitted to the Centurion and M60 tanks, forced the team to adopt composite armour.
 The recently created process was called "K combination" by Western armies: this protection consisted of an aluminium alloy layer between two high strength steel layers.
 As a consequence, the weight of the prototype rose eventually to 34 tonnes.
-But, as the engine was now a 700 hp (515 kW) 5TDF (also locally designed), its mobility remained excellent, far superior to that the T-62.
+But, as the engine was now a 700 hp (515 kW) 5TDF (also locally designed), its mobility remained superior to that of the T-62.
 The obyekt 432 was ready in September 1962 and production started in October 1963 in the Kharkiv plant.
 On 30 December 1966, it entered service as the T-64.